 While the trustworthy VPNs are not free, they’re not expensive.
 Indeed, you can find cheap VPNs which offer promotions as low as £2.50 for a full month protection.

 So you can subscribe for the time you spend in the USA.
-But using a VPN as you use an antivirus would be much better: All the time.
+But using a VPN as you use an antivirus, like Panda Dome for example, would be much better: All the time.
 Because the Internet privacy rules have been repealed.
 Also it’s easy to cancel a subscription and you won’t have any unpleasant surprise.

 However, if you subscribe for 6 months to 2 years, you can get much better offers, with over 50% discounts.
 So we’re talking about the price of a couple pints to guarantee your privacy online.
 Sounds like a fair deal to me.
 Especially if you're browsing from an expensive device like an iPhone…